On anomalous subvarieties of holonomy varieties of hyperbolic 3-manifolds

 then

-Since $T$ is a hypersurface in $\mathbb{C}^{m+l+1}$ and $s_i, t_j$ are algebraically independent by the assumptions \eqref{20050403}-\eqref{20050405}, the result follows. \end{proof} Later in Theorem \ref{20040905}, it will be shown that $l=0$.
+Thus $T$ is a hypersurface in $\mathbb{C}^{m+l+1}$ and this implies there exists $\Theta$ satisfying \eqref{19082903}. \end{proof} Later in Section \ref{20040907}, it will be shown that $l=0$.
 At the moment, let us assume $l=0$ and consider the following two subcases:\\